Grammarly online | Voice Change, Active and Passive Voice

 You can learn Active Voice and Passive Voice Rules chart for future indefinite tense.

-We can better understand Rules of Active and Passive Voice with examples for future indefinite tense.
+We can better understand the Rules of Active and Passive Voice with examples for future indefinite tenses.

-Active and Passive Voice Examples with Answers of Future indefinite Tense is given below
+Active and Passive Voice Examples with Answers of Future Indefinite Tense are given below

 Active: Keya will sew the bag.